teachingaway/teachingaway.github.io/_posts/2014-07-14-Summer-Patent-Updates.md

 [Planet Money - Case Against Patents](http://www.npr.org/blogs/money/2014/07/09/329895088/episode-551-the-case-against-patents).

 > On today's show...  we talk to two guys who say we should get rid of patents altogether.
 If someone has an idea, anyone else is free to steal it.

+Thats the major patent news from the summer so far.
+Let me know if I've made any errors.